kloktig/k6-workshop/README.md

 Refer to [Readme for api-under-test](api-under-test/README.md)

 ## Challenge 1 - Basic k6-test
 Verify that the API is running.
-Try running with additional HTTP loggin:
+Try running with additional HTTP logging:
 `k6 run challenge1test.js --http-debug="full"`

 ## Challenge 2 - Fix the checks